paul-sedlmayr/PIDT/content/index.md

 > ##### Main Finding
 > **[[Game types#Digital Games|Digital Games]] have a [[Effect sizes#Moderate effect size for Digital Games vs. other Instructional Methods|moderate overall effect size]] in promoting learning achievement**, compared to other instructional methods.
 This suggests that Digital Games are a suitable educational method.
 > ##### Other Findings
+> - Higher Learning Gains for Digital Games in comparison to [[Effect sizes#Higher Learning Gains for Digital Games in comparison to Traditional Approaches|traditional approaches]] and [[Effect sizes#Higher Learning Gains for Digital Games in comparison to Multimedia Approaches|multimedia approaches]]
-> - Digital games are suitable for STEM education in different age groups.
-However, it shows the highest efficacy among younger students.
+> - Digital games are suitable for STEM education in different age groups (Primary education, Secondary education and Higher education).
+However, it shows the highest efficacy among [[Effect sizes#Large Effect of Digital Games for Students in Primary Education|younger students]].
-> -
+> - Computers as well as Mobile devices are [[Effect sizes#Computers and Mobile Devices are Both Well suited Platforms and have a Similar Effectivity|well suited]] platforms